QuCoNot/QuCoNot/test/README.md

         )
     ],
 )
-def test_generate_mct_cases(controls_no, max_auxiliary, expected_cases):
+def test_verify_mct_cases(controls_no, max_auxiliary, expected_cases):
 ```

-For the above example, it means that the "test_generate_mct_cases" will be executed twice with the given parameters.
+For the above example, it means that the "test_verify_mct_cases" will be executed twice with the given parameters.

 The first one is controls_no = 5, max_auxiliary = 1, expected_cases = 0 and with the label "not-enough-auxiliary".